Nicaraguan Revolution: Human rights controversies

 Amnesty International noted numerous human rights violations by the Sandinista government.
 They contended that civilians "disappeared" after their arrest, that "civil and political rights" were suspended, due process was denied detainees, detainees were tortured, and "reports of the killing by government forces of those suspected of supporting the contras".

 The Sandinistas were accused of committing mass executions.
 The Inter-American Commission on Human Rights investigated abuses by Sandinista forces, including an execution of 35 to 40 Miskitos in December 1981, and an execution of 75 people in November 1984.
 The Los Angeles Times noted that "...the Miskitos began to actively oppose the Sandinistas in 1982 when authorities killed more than a dozen Indians, burned villages, forcibly recruited young men into the army and tried to relocate others.
 Thousands of Miskitos poured across the Coco into Honduras, and many took up arms to oppose the Nicaraguan government."

 The Heritage Foundation, a conservative American think tank with close ties to the Ronald Reagan administration, charged the Sandinista government with human rights violations, including press censorship.
 It charged that the government censored the independent newspaper La Prensa.
 French journalist Viktor Dedaj, who lived in Managua in the 1980s, contended that La Prensa was generally sold freely and that the majority of radio stations were anti-Sandinista.
 The Heritage Foundation claimed that the Sandinistas instituted a "spy on your neighbor" system that encouraged citizens to report any activity deemed counter-revolutionary, with those reported facing harassment from security representatives, including the destruction of property.
 Heritage also criticized the government for its treatment of the Miskito people, stating that over 15,000 Miskitos were forced to relocate, that their villages were destroyed, and that their killers were promoted rather than punished.

 The United Nations, the Organization of American States and Pax Christi disputed Heritage's allegations of anti-Semitism.
 According to them, individual Nicaraguan Jews had their property expropriated due to their connections with the Somoza regime, rather than because they were Jewish.
-They cited the fact that there were prominent Sandinistas officials of Jewish descent.
+They cited the fact that there were prominent Sandinista officials of Jewish descent.
 In contrast to these organizations, the Anti-Defamation League supported allegations of Sandinista antisemitism.
 It worked closely with Nicaraguan Jewish exiles to reclaim a synagogue that had been firebombed by Sandinista militants in 1978 and expropriated in 1979.